ruhoh/ruhoh.com/_pages/usage/theming.md

 # Overview

-A theme's primary role is to act as a namespace.
+A theme's primary role is to provide styling and assets to your your content.
+Ideally a theme should do this in an unobtrusive and modular way, always acting as an asset namespace.

-A theme is simply a collection of layouts, partials, and assets that those partials and layouts depend on (stylesheets, images, javascripts).
+A theme is simply a collection of layouts, partials, and assets such as stylesheets, images, and javascripts that those partials and layouts depend on.

 The theme structure is as detailed below: